 - It can be appropriate to lavish swag on a returning donor!
 This is luxury not in the service of fundraising, but of grassroots organizing, of donor cultivation and relationship-building.
 I enjoy it when an organization I already love sends me their swag.
 I pass it on or use it.

 - It is perfectly appropriate but RISKY to lavish attention on a first-time donor.
 This is because it takes a LOT more energy to attract a gift from a donor the first time than it does to build a relationship with them.

 - And: none of the pieces Prison Radio sent were flattering to my vanity; they ALL assumed I want to be involved in their struggle.
 This is the risky part, not just the expense of it.

 So when I got the postcard you see toward the bottom of my very amateurish photograph and couldn’t understand it, I was surprised.
-I was already used to being treated like family so I responded like family.
+Because I was already used to being treated like family, I responded like family.
 I was clueless and thought this was of some concern, so I emailed the director, to offer her the fruits of my great wisdom on her postcard.
 (I thought, well, she may think I’m rude but I have to share.
 You know me.)

 She called me.
 And I ended up donating time, which has been lavishly (personally) appreciated.

 Beloveds, I am just saying–these things do not go out of style: open and clear asking, sincerity, creativity, good writing, good editing, clean lines, simple, inexpensive but solid production, unified message, diverse ways to engage, friendliness, assumption the other person might actually say yes, to many different kinds of asks.